Calender

 【657th Subscription Concert】

 Mo.
 Tatsuya Shimono who showed a new phase of Sapporo Symphony Orchestra by Mahler the Fifth in 2020, will present Mahler’s Seventh Symphony “Lied der Nacht.”
 Mahler himself did not set a name this work, however, the 2nd and 4th movements are described as “NACHTMUSIK.”
 It is played by guitars, mandarin, tenor horn and many other instruments, and it is like a patchwork with various sounds.
 Alma, his wife, had said, “It is not necessary to understand the content of the music, but just feel it.
 If you could do this, the works by Mahler would come close to you.”
 The work combined with this Mahler is Wasendonck Lieder by Wagner.
 The 44 years old Wagner had fell in love with a young 29 years old wife of his patron, Mathilde Wesendonck.
-It is beautiful lieder written based on longing and suffering for love.
+It is beautiful lieder written based on longing and suffering of love.

 下野竜也 © N.Yamaguchi